Transfer Eligibility Review General Information for Students and Parents

 Yes.
 The eligibility committee will review all of your information/documentation prior to the meeting and you will have an additional 15 minutes to speak and answer any questions they may have.

 What options does the Eligibility Committee have?

-The eligibility committee may recommend to the entire Board of Directors varsity eligibility, varsity ineligibility, or, in some circumstances, refer your request to a review officer for further factual findings.
+The eligibility committee may recommend to the entire Board of Directors varsity eligibility, varsity ineligibility, or, in some circumstances, ask for additional information.